 This tradition has roots in pre-Christian times when Slavs would commemorate the feast of Dziady (“Forefathers”).
 During the Dziady celebration, it was believed that the dead would return to be with their families for a short time.
 It was viewed as was bad luck if you didn’t welcome the dead back with flowers and feasting.
 The Catholic Church incorporated this belief into the feasts of All Saints’ and All Souls' Days.
 That’s why today, families gather in cemeteries to celebrate the lives of their loved ones with prayer and flowers…there’s rarely a gravesite in Poland that doesn’t have a decor on it in early November.

 In the US, Polish-Americans are rapidly adopting the traditions of their ancestors.
 Polish parishes, like the National Shrine of Our Lady of Czestochowa, in Doylestown, PA, hold special observances for the feast of All Saints’, which usually include a mass, followed by a procession to the cemetery.
-(This year, the Shrine’s celebration is on October 28.)
+(In 2018, the Shrine’s celebration was on October 28.)
 After the procession, as in Poland, Polish-American families linger at the graves of their loved ones, clearing them up, and decking them out with flowers and candles.
 It’s a beautiful way to remember our ancestors and uphold the traditions of Polish culture for future generations.

 If you have a loved one in a cemetery in the Philadelphia area, or at the Czestochowa Shrine in Doylestown, and you can’t be at the grave to prepare it in the traditional Polish way for All Saints’ and All Souls’ Days, consider letting the Secret of Flowers Memorial Team do it for you.
 Click here to discover more about our Grave Decor Services for All Saints’ Day starting at just $27.